suiware/walrus-sites-deploy/README.md

 Walrus Sites deployment script which publishes a folder to Walrus Sites.

-Under the hood, it uses the CLI tools provided by [Suibase](https://suibase.io).
+Under the hood, it uses CLI tools provided by [Suibase](https://suibase.io).

 ## Unique Features